 Polar LOOP Review – It’s NOT A Whoop Competitor

-Polar LOOP is marketed as a Whoop competitor, but it isn’t.
+Polar LOOP might be a Whoop competitor, but it isn’t.
 At least not yet.

 There are some specific issues that I’ll talk you through and get straight to the point in these key areas: